Hans-Beerman/Deurnode_ESP32-PoE/README.md

 Depending on how the deurnode is used, there are two options to provide power to the deurnode print:

 1. The ethernet port of the Olimex ESP32-PoE board is directly connected to the MSL LAN.
-J19 must be removed in this situation.
+Jumper J19 (Use external 12V) must be removed in this situation.
 In that case there is no 12V available.
 It is however possible to provide 12V with an external PSU.
 Without external 12 V the step motor and the buzzer will not function at all and also the 12V output for the FET will not be available.
 2. To power the board via an external PSU (only).
 J19 must be installed and the ethernet board of the Olimex board should not be connected to a PoE cable.

 The following solution is available to couple the deurnode directly to a PoE connection of MSL LAN and also provide 12V to the deurnode board.
 See the diagram in the file &quot;Deurnode Nieuw power supply V0.1 20200302.pdf&quot;